orianc/git-speed/README.md

 ## Usage 🚀

-In any Git repository, simply type:
+Simply run:

 ```bash
 gitc
 ```

-The interactive interface will guide you through creating your commit.
+Then follow the interactive prompts to create your conventional commit.

 ### Supported Commit Types